anodyne/docs/upgrade-guide.md

 - `sys_version_minor`: 3
 - `sys_version_update`: 2

+### v2.7 from v2.6.x

+If you are upgrading from a version of Nova prior to 2.7.0, you will need to use the [Nova 2.7 Upgrade Guide](/docs/2.7/upgrade-guide-27).
+For all other future updates to Nova 2.7, you will be able to use the above process.

 ### v2.6 from v2.5.x

-Nova 2.6 introduced [Events](/docs/2.6/mods/events) and [Extensions](/docs/2.6/mods/extensions), two powerful features that unlock easier ways to modify a Nova site as well as several incredibly powerful ways to expand upon the base installation.
+Nova 2.6 introduced [Events](/docs/2.7/mods/events) and [Extensions](/docs/2.7/mods/extensions), two powerful features that unlock easier ways to modify a Nova site as well as several incredibly powerful ways to expand upon the base installation.
 In addition to following the normal update process, Nova 2.6 includes additional changes you’ll need to make for the new event and extension systems to work correctly.

 #### Config file

-Copy the contents of [this file](https://raw.githubusercontent.com/anodyne/nova/2.6/master/application/config/extensions.php) into a new file called `extensions.php` and place it in the `application/config` directory on your server.
+Copy the contents of [this file](https://github.com/anodyne/nova/blob/2.6/application/config/extensions.php) into a new file called `extensions.php` and place it in the `application/config` directory on your server.

 #### Helper

-Copy the contents of [this file](https://raw.githubusercontent.com/anodyne/nova/2.6/master/application/helpers/extension_helper.php) into a new file called `extension_helper.php` and place it in the `application/helpers` directory on your server.
+Copy the contents of [this file](https://github.com/anodyne/nova/blob/2.6/application/helpers/extension_helper.php) into a new file called `extension_helper.php` and place it in the `application/helpers` directory on your server.

 #### Libraries

-Copy the contents of [this file](https://raw.githubusercontent.com/anodyne/nova/2.6/master/application/libraries/Extension.php) into a new file called `Extension.php` and place it in the `application/libraries` directory on your server.
+Copy the contents of [this file](https://github.com/anodyne/nova/blob/2.6/application/libraries/Extension.php) into a new file called `Extension.php` and place it in the `application/libraries` directory on your server.
 (Note: this filename is case-sensitive.)

-Copy the contents of [this file](https://raw.githubusercontent.com/anodyne/nova/2.6/master/application/libraries/Event.php) into a new file called `Event.php` and place it in the `application/libraries` directory on your server.
+Copy the contents of [this file](https://github.com/anodyne/nova/blob/2.6/application/libraries/Event.php) into a new file called `Event.php` and place it in the `application/libraries` directory on your server.
 (Note: this filename is case-sensitive.)

 ### v2.5 from v2.4.x